heroicrelics.org

 Right next to the buzz bomb is a partially-disassembled pulse jet engine.

-The Air Force Museum's web site has a number of V-1-related images, including a cool cut-away diagram of a V-1, a photo of a V-1 launch emplacement, and a picture capturing a V-1 moments before impact.
-The Smithsonian has a detailed V-1 page (be sure to click the "Long Description" tab).
+The Air Force Museum's web site has a number of V-1-related images, including a photo of a V-1 launch emplacement and a picture capturing a V-1 moments before impact, and the Smithsonian has info pages on both the V-1 (be sure to click the "Long Description" button) and JB-2 Loon.
+Finally, see my page of V-1 cutaway drawings.

 dsc20308.jpg